golang-migrate/migrate/TUTORIAL.md

     "users_email_key" UNIQUE CONSTRAINT, btree (email)
     "users_username_key" UNIQUE CONSTRAINT, btree (username)
 ```
 Great!
-Now let's check if rollback also works:
+Now let's check if running reverse migration also works:
 ```
 migrate -database ${POSTGRESQL_URL} -path db/migrations down
 ```
-Make sure to check if your database changed as expected on rollback.
+Make sure to check if your database changed as expected in this case as well.

-**Before commiting your migrations:** You should run your migrations, rollback them, and then run them again to see if migrations are working properly both ways.
+**Before commiting your migrations:** You should run your migrations up, down, and then up again to see if migrations are working properly both ways.
-(e.g. if you created a table in a migration but rollback did not delete it, you will encounter an error when running the migration again)
+(e.g. if you created a table in a migration but reverse migration did not delete it, you will encounter an error when running the forward migration again)
 It's also worth checking your migrations in a separate, containerized environment.
 You can find some tools in the end of this tutorial.

 **Hint:** Most probably you are going to use to the above commands often, it's worth putting them in a Makefile of your project.